-One downside with trading micros is that the expense that comes with the transactions will be greater than if you were to trade a full contract.
-When you understand what the tick value is between a full contract and a micro contract, you will figure out with accuracy that trading micro contracts is about 3x more expensive than trading full contracts.
+One downside with trading micros is that the expense associated with the transactions will be greater than if you were to trade a full contract.
+When you understand the tick value between a full contract and a micro contract, you will figure out with accuracy that trading micro contracts is about 3x more expensive than trading full contracts.

 However, as the popularity of trading micro contracts increases over time, it is safe to assume that the gap between expenses will narrow.
 Of course, these expenses will come in the form of fees and commissions.

-Even considering the extra fees and commissions that come with micro contracts, they are still worth it to trade.
+Even considering the extra fees and commissions that come with micro contracts, they are still worth trading.
 The ability to access a superior product like the futures market with a small amount of capital makes the commissions worth it and leaves you with nothing to complain about.

 Another important point is that the extra fees and commissions won’t make a big difference on a small scale, but they will as trading scales up.
-For example, if you were trying to trade 70-80 micro contracts at the same time, you would run into some issues with the fees and commissions.
-As your trading business or account scales up, you shouldn’t be using micros anymore and you can transition into full contracts.
+For example, if you were trying to trade 70-80 micro contracts simultaneously, you would run into some issues with the fees and commissions.
+As your trading business or account scales up, you shouldn’t be using micros anymore, and you can transition into full contracts.